vincent-bruel/arduino-and-co/Projects/DustCollectorCommander-ArduinoNano-HallSensorsA3144/README.md

 ## Logical Architecture
 This schema shows the logical architecture.
+It shows:
+1. The Mobile-Hole-Linear-Plate : a simple wood board with four 125mm hole in it.
+One of this 4 holes is aligned (nowadays: manually) via a DC motor with rack and pinion.
+2. The Motor-Board: Arduino Nano and DC motor driver
+3. The Controler-Board: Arduino Nano and relay.
+Input: magnetic sensors on each blast gate.
+Output: live to the Switch-Board.
+4. The Switch-Board: 230V box with a 20A contactor triggered by the relay which is inside the Controler-Board.
+5. The 4 way selector: a simple potentiometer (or multi switch), with 4 positions to make the Controler-Board ask to the Motor-Board to select the desired Hole line.
+6. The Blast gates with magnetic sensor: DIY wood blast gate, with a A3144 sensor, a 10Kohm resistor and a magnet
+7. The flexible pipes: thin metallic flexible pipes 125mm diameter
+8. The non flexible pipes: standard 100mm PVC pipes (grey ones).
+9. The DC 12V motor: a car wiper motor
+10. The green lines: they are made of RJ45 cables with three cables used for 5V, GND, and return SIGNAL.
+11. The red lines: they are made of 3x1.5mm flexible cable for 230V, with only 2 cables used on the Controler-Board to Switch-board path.
+12. The violet lines: they are made of RJ45 cables with three cables used for: RX, TX, GND.

 The dust collector has two crosses on it since only the blower part is used: the vortex, the bags, and the mobile cart on wheels are not used.
 The motor board for the "Mobile hole board" movement is not yet developped, but it will be based on a Arduino Nano also and a powerfull DC motor driver (Wiper motor certainly):
 1. "Mobile hole board" movement will be bound to the blast gate detector (via Serial Comm) to select the main dust collection line when activated: currently I have to manually move the "mobile hole board" in front of the main line hole.